ursiform/bear/README.md

 func (mux *Mux) On(verb string, pattern string, handlers ...interface{}) error
 ```
 On adds HTTP verb handler(s) for a URL pattern.
 The handler argument(s) should
-either be http.HandlerFunc or bear.HandlerFunc or conform to the signature of
+either be `http.HandlerFunc` or `bear.HandlerFunc` or conform to the signature
-one of those two.
-NOTE: if http.HandlerFunc (or a function conforming to its
+of one of those two.
+NOTE: if `http.HandlerFunc` (or a function conforming to
-signature) is used no other handlers can FOLLOW it, i.e. it is not middleware It
+its signature) is used no other handlers can *follow* it, i.e. it is not
+middleware.

-returns an error if it fails, but does not panic.
+It returns an error if it fails, but does not panic.
+Verb strings are UPPERCASE
+HTTP methods.
+There is a special verb `"*"` which can be used to answer *all*
+HTTP methods.

+Pattern strings are composed of tokens that are separated by `"/"`
+characters.

+There are three kinds of tokens: static path strings
+`"/foo/bar/baz/etc"`, dynamically populated parameters `"/foo/{bar}/baz"` (where
+`"bar"` will be populated in the context params), and wildcard tokens
+`"/foo/bar/*"` where `*` has to be the final token.

+Parsed URL params are available in handlers via the `Params` map of the
+`Context`.

+Notes: A trailing slash `"/"` is always implied, even when not explicit.
+Wildcard (`"*"`) patterns are only matched if no other (more specific) pattern
+matches.
+If multiple wildcard rules match, the most specific takes precedence.

 #### func (*Mux) ServeHTTP

 ```go
 func (mux *Mux) ServeHTTP(res http.ResponseWriter, req *http.Request)
 ```
-ServeHTTP allows a Mux instance to conform to http.Handler interface.
+ServeHTTP allows a `Mux` instance to conform to the `http.Handler` interface.

 ## License
 [MIT License](LICENSE)